Nozbe/NoOffice.org/_book/lean.md

 The term *lean manufacturing*[^1] was first attributed to Toyota factories.
 The Japanese carmaker discovered that constantly fixing small inefficiencies when building cars resulted in exponential savings and productivity gains in long term.
 The truth is, any business can benefit immensely from this insight.

 > Being *lean* means having your eyes constantly open to improvements and seeing where time or resources are wasted.
-While you're doing something, observing how it can be optimized, streamlined or changed altogether.
+While you're doing something, observing how it can be optimized or streamlined.
 It means to never stop improving everything that you do.

 There are two Japanese words that I want you to remember: